jbd95/jbd95.github.io/README.md

+# resume-website
-# My personal website
+My resume as a website
-Check it out on my domain: https://jamesrbrady.com <br/>
-Last Updated Summer of 2019